kyma-project/community/concepts/modularization/modularization_overview.md

 title: Modularization in Kyma
 ---

+## Overview

-With Kyma’s modular approach, you can install exactly the Kyma components you want, making the installation very lightweight and adjusted to your business needs.
+The monolith out-of-the-box Kyma offered a fixed set of components whose development rhythm was synchronized and determined by the release schedule.
+Modularization of SAP BTP, Kyma Runtime is the process of decomposing the complex structure.
+Kyma components become modules, each providing one functionality developed independently of the other ones.
+The modular approach also boosts Kyma’s extensibility and scalability.
+You can install exactly the Kyma modules you want, making the installation very lightweight and adjusted to your business needs.
 Kyma uses three system components to support the modular approach: Module Manager, Lifecycle Manager, and Runtime Watcher.

 ## Kyma’s Modular Approach